Bahrain's NBB, pension fund to buy 51.6 pct in Islamic lender

 "We have been looking for an appropriate opportunity to establish a footprint in the Islamic banking industry and BisB represents a suitable vehicle for us," Abdul Razak Hassan Al Qassim, NBB's chief executive said in a statement.

-NBB operates 25 branches in the country.
-Bahrain Islamic is the oldest Islamic lender in the island kingdom.
+NBB is the second largest bank in Bahrain by market value and operates 25 branches in the country.
+Bahrain Islamic is the oldest Islamic lender in the island kingdom. ($1 = 0.3770 Bahraini dinars) (Reporting by Dinesh Nair and Bernardo Vizcaino; Editing by Amran Abocar)

-Among other deals in the country's banking sector, Al Salam Bank SALAM.BH said in January it was in merger talks with an unnamed regional bank, while Gulf Finance House GFHB.BH said it was studying options to merge its unit, Khaleeji Commercial Bank, with other Bahraini banks.

-(Reporting by Dinesh Nair and Bernardo Vizcaino; Editing by Amran Abocar and Robert Birsel)